Privacy group challenges Ryanair's use of facial recognition | Business

 Privacy group challenges Ryanair's use of facial recognition

+The Irish airline, Europe's largest by passenger numbers, says on its website that in order to comply with safety and security requirements it must verify the identity of passengers' booking with travel agents because agents often do not provide Ryanair with customers' contact and payment details.
+Passengers can avoid verifying through facial recognition by showing up at the airport at least 2 hours before departure or submitting a form and picture of their passport or national ID card in advance, a process Ryanair said can take seven days to complete.

-Digital rights group NOYB on Thursday filed a complaint against Ryanair, alleging that it is violating customers' rights to data protection by using facial recognition to verify their identity when booking through online travel agents.
+Digital rights group NOYB on Thursday filed a complaint against Ryanair, alleging that the airline is violating customers' data protection rights by using facial recognition to verify their identity when booking through online travel agents.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)